kiboschool/course-c4s-writing/src/communicating-for-success/course-assessments.md

 One of your final assessments for this course will be to write the copy of a webpage that introduces an app you have developed, and summarises it's  key features.
 You will also need to put together a slide presentation to pitch your app to investors, and record a 5 minute video of your pitch.

 ---

+## Late Submission Policy

+All weekly assignments have a stated assignment deadline on their assignment page by which the assignment must be submitted in order to get full marks.
+Late submissions will be subject to at least a 25% deduction in the marks available.

+---